xtendui/xtendui/src/gatsby/markdown/hidden/tests/index.md

   </demovanilla>
 </demo>

+Test toggle mouse should not close when clicking opened elements.

-Test event, test event mouse should be instant no jump.
+Test drop mouse should not close when going over targets.

+Test tooltip click should close when clicking opened elements.

 <demo>
   <demovanilla src="vanilla/components/core/toggle/event">